DEBBIE ELLIOTT, Host:

 NPR's Kathleen Schalch has this profile of Ping Fu and the technology, which its creator says could revolutionize manufacturing.

-Ms. PING FU (President and CEO, Geomagic): I predict that this would be the biggest breakthrough of 21st-century.
+PING FU: I predict that this would be the biggest breakthrough of 21st-century.
 It would change the way the product is made, designed, produced and sold.

 SCHALCH: This may sound far-fetched, but Fu is serious.
 And she's come up with some pretty good ideas in the past.
 She once led a research team at the National Center for Supercomputing Applications.
 One of the graduate students she hired was Mark Andreesen.